mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/1016_openai-realtime-api-nuxt.md

 };
 ```

-As mentioned earlier, it uses the [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) implemented in the browser to interact with the relay server.
+As mentioned earlier, we are using the [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) implemented in the browser to interact with the relay server.

-Handling of Realtime API server events requires audio-related processing such as playback, so instead of implementing it here, it executes a callback received as a parameter.
+Since handling of server events from the Realtime API requires audio-related processing such as audio playback, we implement it not here but by executing the callback passed as a parameter.

-### Audio Processing (audio.ts)
+### Audio Processing (`audio.ts`)

 - [GitHub - /composables/audio.ts](https://github.com/kudoh/nuxt-openai-realtimeapi-example/blob/main/composables/audio.ts)

-It provides functions for inputting audio from the microphone and playing audio output from the Realtime API through speakers.
-Since it becomes lengthy if fully included, I will excerpt mainly the interface part.
+This provides functions for voice input from the microphone and output from the Realtime API to be played back from the speaker.
+It's too long to include all, so I will excerpt and focus on the interface parts.

 ```typescript:/composables/audio.ts
 const BUFFER_SIZE = 8192;